atsign-foundation/docs.atsign.com/content_dev/docs/sdk/java/getting-started/sharedkey.md

 ```

 ### Deleting a SharedKey Example
+Learn how to delete a SharedKey from your secondary server.
 You can only delete SharedKeys that are sharedBy and created by you.
 If it is a SharedKey created by another atSign, you cannot delete it because it lives on their secondary server.
 ```java
 // 1. establish constants
 String ROOT_URL = "root.atsign.org:64";